andergisomon/blog/content/posts/exxonmobil_dataworks/index.md

 <figure>Zech explaining the team name</figure>
 </center>
 {{< /rawhtml >}}\
 This was the second time I pestered Zech to come up with a team name in Kayan.
-The first one was Robofun, but we pulled out of the competition early because it was hard to get the robot to work, and team morale was declining; so I don't regret pulling out.
+The first one was Robofun, where we named our team "Telo' Teloh" (three eggs) but we pulled out of the competition early because it was hard to get the robot to work, and team morale was declining; so I don't regret pulling out.
 Anyways, back to the topic.

 Zech then came up with the phrase "**Pat Nyem Ake'**" which means *Four Bachelors*, in both senses of the word.
 We were 4 unmarried guys, who are also bachelor students in electrical and electronics engineering.
 When I submitted the application, I added the initials "PNA", in case the DataWorks team find the full phrase hard to remember.